Some links in this post may be affiliate links

 Cyclamen persicum is native to North Africa across West Asia to Southeast Europe.

-Cyclamen Plants blooms from winter to spring.
+Cyclamen Plants bloom from winter to spring.
 The flower are usually white to pink with a band of deep-pink at the base.
 The flower stalk is a long upright stem that rises above the leaves.

 Yes.
 All parts of Cyclamen persicum are toxic to both humans and pets.
 They contain saponins which if ingested can cause drooling, vomiting and diarrhea.